-Patient neglect is a specific type of medical malpractice.
+The definition of neglect is the absence of minimal services or resources to meet basic needs.
+Patient neglect is a specific type of medical malpractice is against healthcare ethics.
 To view our general page on medical malpractice, click here.
 All medical providers, including doctors, dentists, hospitals, nursing homes and other treatment or residential facilities owe a duty of proper medical treatment to their patients.
 The medical needs of the patient must not be ignored by a treatment provider or facility providing medical services to the patient.
 It is the legal duty of hospitals and nursing homes or residential facilities to providing supervision for the safety and security of its patients.
 Sadly, patients often times do not receive the attention necessary to maintain their health.

 Knowledge is Power